Mysteron: Critical response

 Simon J. Gerard of Starburst magazine regards the secondary title sequence – in which the Mysterons, represented only by their "strange green light beams", announce their latest threat to Spectrum – as the "defining moment" of the original Captain Scarlet.
 The authors of The Rough Guide to Cult TV argue that for younger children, the aliens' slow, deep voice "seemed to embody evil."
 Several commentators argue that the fact that the Mysterons remain unseen, preferring instead to operate through their replicated intermediaries, makes them all the more frightening.
 Digital Spy's Morgan Jeffery calls the Mysterons' invisibility "a masterstroke, and another reason why Captain Scarlet holds up well to the scrutiny of an adult eye.
-The Hood from Thunderbirds, Stingray's Aquaphibians - these are characters unlikely to disturb the dreams of any but the very young.
+The Hood from Thunderbirds, Stingray's Aquaphibians – these are characters unlikely to disturb the dreams of any but the very young.
 The Mysterons, though?
 The images conjured up in the minds of older children with over-active imaginations would have been far more terrifying than anything Anderson and his team could have hoped to construct."

-Kyle Anderson of Nerdist.com considers the Mysterons' schemes "pretty ingenious".
+Kyle Anderson of Nerdist considers the Mysterons' schemes "pretty ingenious".
 Other commentators have criticised their methods.
 Tom Spilsbury questions the wisdom of making the duplicate of Captain Scarlet indestructible given that his death and resurrection in the first episode cause him to break free of Mysteron control.
 Jeffery queries why the aliens need to create duplicates at all, given that they are apparently able to manipulate Black through mind control.
 In addition, both Spilsbury and others consider it tactically unsound for the Mysterons, when broadcasting threats to Earth, to inform Spectrum of their exact targets.
 Writing for Starburst, Andrew Pixley and Julie Rogers suggest that the aliens' transmitted threats make them sound "like some evil alien Ted Rogers".
 Andrew Blair of Den of Geek writes that "there's something both rubbish and endearing about the Mysterons' attempts to harass humanity into submission with their decidedly piecemeal approach."